 Management of acute asthma

-See separate article Acute Severe Asthma and Status Asthmaticus - treat as an emergency.
+See the separate article on Acute Severe Asthma and Status Asthmaticus - treat as an emergency.

 Asthma's course in pregnancy is very variable.
 The risk of deterioration is highest in those with severe asthma but, equally approximately, a third of asthmatic women improve symptomatically during pregnancy.
 Up to a fifth of pregnant women with asthma require emergency treatment, of which two thirds require hospitalisation.